ventiu/CS_SongSearchApp/README.txt

 Back End Developer Section:
 ---------------------------
-@wisc.edu Email: <enter your email here>
+@wisc.edu Email: jmgarza2@wisc.edu
 Files Written By: <list files you have written here>
 Additional Contributions: <list any non-code contributions to team work here>
 Referenced Works: <cite any code not writen by you explicitly for this projec here, for example: work reused from a previous course, examples taken from any website or book, or any other author, if none, explicitly replace this double quoted text with the word "none">
-Signature: <type full name to certify that the details above are truthful and complete>
+Signature: Justin Garza

 Front End Developer:
 --------------------